ImmoMakelaarVergelijker

 Aydan Arabadzha

-3 min. reading time
+8 min. reading time

 How Many Square Metres Are 1 Are and 1 Hectare of Land?

 How many square metres is 1 are is a question that frequently comes up when buying land, a plot or when reading Belgian property listings.
-1 are (a) is exactly 100 m², while 1 hectare (ha) covers 10,000 m² - a significant difference that is crucial when calculating prices.
+1 are (a) is exactly 100 m², while 1 hectare (ha) covers 10,000 m² - a significant difference that matters when calculating prices.
 These units come from the metric system and are mainly used for agricultural land, building plots and parcels.
 Getting the conversion wrong can lead to costly mistakes when investing or purchasing.
 This article explains how to convert them and what they mean for the Belgian property market.

 How many square metres is 1 are?